Voynich manuscript: Handwriting

 According to journalist Ariel Sabar, the handwriting of the manuscript has "the easy flow of a long-established script".
 Sabar and scholar Lisa Fagin Davis note that using the handwriting style, letterforms, abbreviations, and punctuation of the manuscript to determine its place or date is not feasible because there is "nothing in history to compare it to".
-However Davis did look for and find "small, stylistic tells" in the manuscripts writing indicating it highly likely that more than one scribe had worked on writing the manuscript.
-While the handwriting is consistent, Davis found that in tracking particular letters, she found slight variations in style — "larger or smaller loops, straighter or curvier crossbars, longer or shorter feet" — and that the variations occurred between sections of the book but not within those sections, suggesting that the differences came from "different scribes rather than of one scribe writing the same letter in different ways".
+However, Davis looked for and found "small, stylistic tells" in the manuscript's writing, indicating it was highly likely that more than one scribe had worked on writing the manuscript.
+While the handwriting is consistent, Davis found that in tracking particular letters, she found slight variations in style—"larger or smaller loops, straighter or curvier crossbars, longer or shorter feet"—and that the variations occurred between sections of the book but not within those sections, suggesting that the differences came from "different scribes rather than of one scribe writing the same letter in different ways".
 Davis believes the manuscript was the work of five different scribes, suggesting that it was likely the product of a community, rather than the work of an unwell mind, hoax or other concoction by a single person.

-Bowern's review also notes that multiple scribes or "hands" may have written the manuscript.
+Bowern's review also notes that multiple scribes may have written the manuscript.